chasingash/kids-art-classes/README.md

 The LOGO is clickable and linked back to the homepage.
 Insect screenshot here :) desktop and mobile versions plus downtown menu

+### Homepage section

+The homepage has a background image which fits the screen.
+The image is colourful and playful and gives a good clear direction of what the website is about.
+This is where the user lands on their initial visit.
+It is designed to be intuitive and user friendly.

+Overlaid on top of the image is where the main header text appears.
+It states clearly in large text what the site is about.

+Above the main header text, is more text in slightly smaller text and in uppercase with a catchy slogan to further draw in the user.

+Beneath the Main text is a simple yet effective call-to-action button that directs the user to “Find a class”

+Insert screenshot of Full screen - nav and hero section :)